Thursday, August 28, 2025

 There are some nights I think

-Pythagoras only heard music
+Pythagoras only knew music

 as the grammar of sound making sentences,